AlexC5102/merge-together/README.md

 # merge-together
-Today is Monday.
+Tmr is Tuesday.
-It's also January 13th 2025
+It's also January 14th 2025